About Rating Systems

 • Best of 1 - 25 Points

 Baseball uses a game power of 50.
 A single game of baseball is not as predictive of future results as a single game of other sports.
+Football uses a game power of 125 due to there being fewer games in a football season.

 Additional Notes